The Ultimate Guide to Coba Ruins & Cenotes

 Where to Stay Near Coba, Mexico

-There are a handful of delightful places to stay in Coba, so don’t think you have to leave so soon!
+There are a handful of delightful places to stay in Coba, making it ideal to spend the night!

-There are a few benefits to staying in Coba, such as getting early access to both the ruins and the cenotes.
+Those who do decide to stay in Coba will be rewarded with early access to both the ruins and the cenotes.

-Coba also offers the adrenaline junkie the chance to go ziplining, cycling, or hiking.
+Coba also offers adrenaline junkies the chance to go ziplining, cycling, or hiking.
 Nearby restaurants offer budget-friendly Mexican cuisine all the way up to fine dining.

 Here are the best places to stay in Coba: